Chicago HVAC Authority

 2. System type — Forced-air, hydronic, ductless, geothermal, and heat pump systems each require specific contractor competencies and permit pathways.

-3. Regulatory need — Contractors listed under Chicago HVAC Permits and Inspections and Chicago Building Codes HVAC Compliance have verified familiarity with Chicago Department of Buildings workflows.
+3. Regulatory need — Contractors verified under Chicago HVAC Permits and Inspections and Chicago Building Codes HVAC Compliance have verified familiarity with Chicago Department of Buildings workflows.

 4. Specialty need — Historic building adaptation, high-rise pressurization systems, and geothermal loop fields each require narrower contractor specialization than standard split-system installation.